Skip to content ↓

 Intent – What is Woodlane aiming to achieve through its Nurture Class curriculum?

-• To provide an outstanding education, which is personalised to the specific learning needs of each pupil in Nurture Class.
+• To provide an outstanding education, which is personalised to the specific learning needs of each pupil in the Nurture Resource.

 • To provide a holistic education, which incorporates guidance and strategies from support agency partnerships e.g. speech and language therapists, occupational therapists etc.